 There is a slab door for every budget.
 Top-of-the-line doors are made from solid hardwood—rich, durable, back-to-nature.
 For more mid-range doors, furniture-grade plywood, usually pine or another soft wood, is faced with a layer of high-quality hardwood.
 Particle board (or medium-density fiberboard), for a more modest budget, is used as a core for a door made primarily of plastic laminates or if you are planning on painting the doors.

-it’s time to free your inner artist.
+It’s time to free your inner artist.
 There’s no rule that says all kitchen cabinets have to be one colour – and that’s what sparked this trend.
-We’ve seen home owners use this trend in a variety of ways and you can view the results by browsing through photos in our inspiration gallery.
+We’ve seen home owners use this current kitchen trend in a variety of ways and you can view the results by browsing through photos in our inspiration gallery.

 In general, the trend involves choosing a dark colour or wood for your bottom cabinets, with a light colour or wood for your upper cabinets.
 This has a grounding affect and makes the kitchen look larger, since the lighter shade draws the eye upwards.
 Another option is to have all your cabinets one colour except for the cabinets on your island.
 You can choose a bold colour or wood to make the island especially striking in appearance.